 Physical exam.
 They’ll likely examine you from head to toe, taking note of any bruises on your body.
 They may be looking at the quality of your skin: Is it paler than it should be?
 Is it thinner or more fragile than it should be?
 They may also look for lumps beneath your bruises or enlarged lymph nodes.

 - Low levels of red blood cells, which could mean you have anemia

 - Your white blood cell count or blood plateletlevels if they suspect an infection or bone marrow problem like such as leukemia or a myelodysplastic syndrome.

 - Tumor markers if they suspect another type of cancer

 - Low levels of certain clotting factors that may point to disorders like hemophilia or von Willebrand disease (VWD)

 Bone marrow biopsy.
-You might get this if your blood test leads your doctor to suspect you have leukemia.
+You might get this if your blood test leads your doctor to suspect you have a bone marrow issue.
 After your skin is numbed, a small, hollow needle will be used to remove a bit of marrow from your pelvic bone, along with some blood and bone.
 The tissue will be studied under a microscope to see if there’s cancer.